 - have completed a minimum of Year 10 or equivalent;

-To apply for Avionics/Mechanical/Structures apprenticeships candidates must also have completed an institutional based prevocational program to Certificate IV level at a recognised training provider such as Aviation Australia.
+For Avionics/Mechanical/Structures apprenticeships ideally candidates will also have completed a Certificate IV in Aeroskills at a recognised training provider such as Aviation Australia.

 We pride ourselves on conducting a fair, equitable, transparent and accurate recruitment process in order to recruit the best candidates.
 To achieve this, we conduct an extensive and thorough screening and selection process.
 Below is an outline of what to expect: